 Likewise, pleasure fades, but misery lingers.
 Humans adapt to positive stimuli more quickly and completely, but to negative stimuli more slowly and partially.
-For example, lottery winners were no happier from less than 1 month to 18 months after news of their prize than those who had experienced no such windfall (Brickman et al., 1978).
-During an unprecedented economic expansion in the U.S. lasting over 50 years, mean happiness levels barely budged (Lane, 2000)-if anything, they slightly decreased.
-In prospective longitudinal investigations, those who marry receive a boost in their happiness, but revert to their baseline after 2 years on average (Lucas, Clark, Georgellis, & Diener, 2003; see also Lucas & Clark, 2006), and high-level managers who purposely change jobs experience a burst of satisfaction immediately after the move, but bounce back within a year (Boswell, Boudreau, & Tichy, 2005).
-By contrast, studies of negative experiences such as disability, unemployment, widowhood and divorce indicate that their levels of well-being take a "hit" from the negative occurrence and, on average, never fully rebound (Lucas, 2005; Lucas et al., 2003; Lucas et al., 2004).
+For example, lottery winners were no happier from less than 1 month to 18 months after news of their prize than those who had experienced no such windfall (Brickman et al. 1978).
+During an unprecedented economic expansion in the USA lasting over 50 years, mean happiness levels barely budged (Lane 2000)-if anything, they slightly decreased.
+In prospective longitudinal investigations, those who marry receive a boost in their happiness, but revert to their baseline after 2 years on average (Lucas et al. 2003; see also Lucas and Clark 2006), and high-level managers who purposely change jobs experience a burst of satisfaction immediately after the move, but bounce back within a year (Boswell et al. 2005).
+By contrast, studies of negative experiences such as disability, unemployment, widowhood, and divorce indicate that their levels of well-being take a "hit" from the negative occurrence and, on average, never fully rebound (Lucas 2005; Lucas et al. 2003, 2004).

 When shopping, people err when they fixate only on thrilling or life-enhancing products.
 However, the relative strength of bad over good suggests that a product that relieves pain or discomfort could be a more hedonically potent purchase.
-For example, a troubled couple might try counseling before cruising.
-Or when shoe shopping, a wise consumer might consider bunions first and fashion second.
+For example, a troubled couple might try counseling before cruising, or when shoe shopping, a wise consumer might consider bunions first and fashion second.
 Although less suffering and more pleasure both lead to greater happiness, the pain-relieving path offers the biggest payoff.
 Thomas Fuller observed that "one cloud is enough to eclipse all the sun."
 If clouds do appear, a most satisfying purchase could be an umbrella.

-Meet Needs Before Indulging Desires
+2.4.2 Meet Needs Before Indulging Desires

-"Our necessities are few," wrote George Bernard Shaw, "but our wants are endless."
-Because of the finitude of human needs, the meager financial cost of meeting them, and the misery of doing without, utilitarian products, more than luxurious ones, garner the most happiness for the dollar.
-Mindful of these reasons, thrifty people prefer products that meet practical needs, rather than superfluous ones (Craig-Lees & Hill, 2002).
+- "Our necessities are few," wrote George Bernard Shaw, "but our wants are endless." - Because of the finitude of human needs, the meager financial cost of meeting them, and the misery of doing without, utilitarian products, more than luxurious ones, garner the most happiness for the dollar.
+Mindful of these reasons, thrifty people prefer products that meet practical needs, rather than superfluous ones (Craig-Lees and Hill 2002).

-Studies have enumerated a set of limited but important biological, psychological, and social conditions necessary for optimal human functioning (Hill & Buss, 2008; Sheldon, Elliott, Kim, & Kasser, 2001; Kenrick, Griskevicius, Neuberg, & Schaller, 2010; Maslow, 1954; Ryan & Deci, 2000; Ryff & Keyes, 1995).
+Studies have enumerated a set of limited but important biological, psychological, and social conditions necessary for optimal human functioning (Hill and Buss 2008; Sheldon et al. 2001; Kenrick et al. 2010; Maslow 1954; Ryan and Deci 2000; Ryff and Keyes 1995).
 Physically, people need food, water, clothing, shelter, and safety.
 Psychologically, people need to feel competent, autonomous, and fulfilled.
 Socially, people need to feel respected and connected with others.
-Altogether, the fulfillment (or deprivation) of this short list of human needs explains 10% to 23% of variation in happiness across countries and cultures (Tay & Diener, 2011).
+Altogether, the fulfillment (or deprivation) of this short list of human needs explains 10-23% of variation in happiness across countries and cultures (Tay and Diener 2011).
 Spending money to meet a need offers an immediate benefit to happiness because human needs are neither mysterious nor insatiable.
 In fact, Kasser (2011) proposes that the degree to which thrifty behavior meets core psychological needs likely explains differences in the outcomes of apparently thrifty practices.